 The current is still very strong, and we decide to set sail for the next wreck, which will be a real discovery.
 We encounter some large cargo ships that we let pass in front of us to limit the risk of getting stuck right in front of them.
 As you may have seen in the movie Titanic, these large units take several kilometers to stop, and one must be wise in dealing with these sea behemoths!
 We arrive at a carcass found by a professional fisherman that seems of significant size: over 6 meters in height.

 This beautiful wreck perfectly sunk in the current axis allows us to make long drifts close to it.
 We rub our hands at the thought of surveying this unknown carcass, which, by the way, has no name.
 Our first drifts are made with precision, and we apply ourselves as never before to pull out a big fish from this wreck.
-Unfortunately, the strong current allows us to catch only a small pollock that swims back into the water to grow.
+Unfortunately, the strong current allows us to catch only a small pollack that swims back into the water to grow.

 A fish of 96 cm

 So, we go even further, a few minutes from here, to explore our third wreck.
 Of course, we hope the results will be better.
 We arrive at this one at the turning point of the rising current and immediately register touches.
-The first two strikes lead us to pull out pollocks that are really average in terms of size.
+The first two strikes lead us to pull out pollack that are really average in terms of size.
 We release these fish back into the water, hoping to catch bigger ones.
 It’s the time of the slack tide.
 No matter how well we handle our animations and reduce the weight of the weighted heads and the size of the lures, nothing works.

 The activity is very average… So, we return to the previous wreck where we had spotted a little more activity on the sonar.
 The lowering current sets in, and we begin drifts in the opposite direction.
 My friend records a powerful strike while he was retrieving an 18 cm slug mounted on a 50 g darting head.
 The fight is intense, and he is not very talkative.
 That’s the case when he’s impatient to discover what’s at the end of his line.
 I’m quite curious myself to see the fish because of its extensive head movements.
-Indeed, my friend lands a big pollock of 96 cm.
+Indeed, my friend lands a big pollack of 96 cm.

 We’re delighted; it’s the culmination of our research!
 Quickly, we take some photos and reposition the boat because the current will intensify very quickly due to these high tidal coefficients.